Skillet Potatoes with Kefir

 1. Step 1:

-How to make potatoes with kefir in a frying pan?
-Prepare the products.
-Kefir is suitable for any fat content, depending on its taste, potatoes will be more or less sour.
+How do you make skillet potatoes with kefir?
+Get the ingredients ready.
+Kefir of any fat content works; depending on its tang, the potatoes will be more or less sour.

 2. Step 2:

-Wash the potatoes well with a brush, peel, and cut into medium cubes.
+Scrub the potatoes well with a brush, peel them, and cut into medium cubes.

 3. Step 3:

-Pour water into a saucepan, bring it to a boil, add salt.
-Dip the potatoes into it and boil it for about 10 minutes over medium heat until half cooked.
+Pour water into a pot, bring it to a boil, and salt it.
+Add the potatoes and cook for about 10 minutes over medium heat, until half done.

 4. Step 4: